arVahedi/SecureTabFirefox/README.md

 1. **In Firefox browser** see [addons.mozilla](https://addons.mozilla.org/en-US/firefox/addon/secure-tab-firefox/) Or open this link : https://addons.mozilla.org/en-US/firefox/addon/secure-tab-firefox/
 2. Click to **_Add to Firefox_** button, and choose install.

-**Note :** If Mozilla has not been reviewed this add-on, you should do steps 1 to 4 from developer installation or see [this](https://support.mozilla.org/en-US/questions/1078339).
+**Note :** If Mozilla has not been reviewed this add-on, you should do steps 1 to 4 from developer installation or see [this link.](https://support.mozilla.org/en-US/questions/1078339).

 ## How to use?